🔼The name Malta in the Bible

 Nobody in those days would have been interested in the details of some inconsequential shipwreck close to twenty years earlier.
 A great many much more relevant events had transpired since then, but openly discussing resistance to Rome was as illegal as Christianity was.
 Fortunately, the Greek literary tradition was firmly rooted in allegory — the Stoics were masters in unraveling the yarn of masters such as Homer for links to observable reality, and their robe covered treasures and had tricked many a tyrant before.

-To everybody in the know in the late first century, the Lukan gospel and subsequent travels of Paul quite obviously were typically not about what they seemed to be about, but rather gave a covert commentary on the storms in the political climate of the first century that finally resulted in Titus' siege of Jerusalem, the destruction of the temple and the diaspora and survival of the ancient wisdom of the Jews.
+To everybody in the know in the late first century, the Lucan gospel and subsequent travels of Paul quite obviously were typically not about what they seemed to be about, but rather gave a covert commentary on the storms in the political climate of the first century that finally resulted in Titus' siege of Jerusalem, the destruction of the temple and the Diaspora and survival of the ancient wisdom of the Jews.

 🔼Etymology of the name Malta